Home » Salads » Summer Grain Salad with fresh vegetables and herbs

 Ingredients for grain salad.

-• Quinoa – Naturally gluten-free and a great source of protein.
+• Quinoa – Naturally gluten-free and a complete protein.

 • Barley – Great source of fiber and protein.